shrivatsashetty/programming-notes/Mardown-Guide/markdown_guide.md

 For a reference image, you'll follow the same pattern as a reference link.
 You'll precede the Markdown with an exclamation point, then provide two brackets for the alt text, and then two more for the image tag, as follows: [Black cat][Black]

 [Black]: https://upload.wikimedia.org/wikipedia/commons/a/a3/81_INF_DIV_SSI.jpg

+## Blockquotes
+A blockquote is a sentence or paragraph that's been specially formatted to draw attention to the reader.
+To create a block quote, all you have to do is preface a line with the "greater than" caret (`>`).
+For example:
+> "The sin of doing nothing is the deadliest of all the seven sins.
+It has been said that for evil men to accomplish their purpose it is only necessary that good men should do nothing."

+You can also place a caret character on each line of the quote.
+This is particularly useful if your quote spans multiple paragraphs.
+For example:
+> His words seemed to have struck some deep chord in his own nature.
+Had he spoken of himself, of himself as he was or wished to be?
+Stephen watched his face for some moments in silence.
+A cold sadness was there.
+He had spoken of himself, of his own loneliness which he feared.
+>
+> —Of whom are you speaking?
+Stephen asked at length.
+>
+> Cranly did not answer.

+Block quotes can contain other Markdown elements, such as italics, images, or links.
+>There were four French delegates in a brake and one, a plump smiling young man, held, wedged on a stick, a card on which were printed the words: _VIVE L'IRLANDE_!